WordPress plugin which uses the parent/child relationship of your pages or categories to generate menus based on the

-- Ability to select which levels of categories assigned posts should display under. * NEW *
+- Ability to select which levels of categories assigned posts will display under. * NEW *

 - Ability to limit the number of posts or custom post types to display under categories.

 - Support for custom navigation menus from Appearance -> Menus.

 - Ability to display the current navigation menu item's parents and children only.

 - Option to display the top-level navigation menu items when there are no child items or not viewing a menu item.

 - Priority Support with access to members only support area.